verbit-ai/verbit-streaming-python-sdk/README.md

 response_generator = client.start_stream(media_generator=media_generator)
 ```

-The resulting `response_generator` is another generator-function provided by the SDK, from which you can consume responses, there are generally two types of responses: captions and updating-transcriptions:
+The resulting `response_generator` is another generator-function provided by the SDK, for the client application to consume responses from.
+There are two types of responses: Captions and updating-transcriptions:
 [WIP]
 ```python
 # get transcription responses